 The Downside of Filing Jointly

 Now for the bad news.
 The IRS views marriage as an absolute partnership.
-In tax speak, the Internal Revenue Code says that MFJ filers are “jointly and severally liable” for their tax returns.
+In tax speak, this means that the Internal Revenue Code holds MFJ filers “jointly and severally liable” for their tax returns.

 Innocent Spouse Relief

 Innocent spouse relief is appropriate if your spouse misrepresented income, deductions or credits on the jointly filed tax return that you signed.
 You must prove that this was done without your knowledge as of the date you signed the return, and that it therefore wouldn’t be fair to hold you accountable.
 You have two years to file for this type of relief, generally beginning with the date when you first heard from the IRS that there was a problem.

 Separation of Liability

 A separation of liability request asks the IRS to divvy up the resulting tax bill, charging only a fair portion of it to you.
 You’d have to establish that you and your spouse parted ways during the tax year due to divorce or a legal separation order.
 You can also establish that you and your spouse didn't live together at any time during the tax year in question if you don’t have a divorce decree or a separation order.
 You can ask for this type of relief if your spouse has died.

 This rule is also subject to the two-year deadline beginning with the date that the IRS first tried to collect the tax.
 You must file Form 8857 to request separation of liability.